microsoft/live-share/docs/quickstart/join.md

 ![Read-only guest name](../media/vscode-read-only-guest-name.png)

 Afterwards, you'll be joined into the session as read-only.
 You will be able to view and navigate around the code, co-debug, and view shared servers and terminals (read-only).

+> [!NOTE]
-> **Note:** If you want to later get read/write access to the code, you can sign in.
+> If you want to later get read/write access to the code, you can sign in.
 Click on your display name in the status, bar, and select the option "Sign in".
 ![Read-only guest sign in](../media/vscode-read-only-guest-signin.png) This will launch your browser, and you can choose a Microsoft or GitHub account to sign in with.

-### 3. Sign in
+## 3. Sign in

 After installing the Live Share extension, restarting, and waiting for dependencies to finish installing (VS Code), you'll want to sign in to let other participants know who you are.
 If you skip this step, you are asked to sign in during the join process, or can join the session as a read-only guest.
 Click the "share" status bar item (VS Code) / "sign in" button (VS) to get started.